Facing execution, Julius Jones seeks clemency — with help from an unlikely ally

 Ellison didn’t want to hurt any of Howell’s survivors by supporting Jones.
 But after finally meeting him face-to-face, she felt at peace with her decision.

 As his hearing nears, Jones has written to Ellison more often.
-Recently, he sent her a multicolored card with thick black letters that read: “You’ve got a powerful voice.”
+Recently he sent her a multicolored card with thick black letters that read: “You’ve got a powerful voice.”

 Read more: